 This matters because the App Store submission prep and the public Vibe411 listing are now separate on purpose.
 Most creators need the prep package before they want the public page live.

-What the iOS Store Submission assistant now includes
+What the iOS App Store Assistant now includes

 The Apple prep flow inside Vibe411 is grouped into the kinds of sections a creator actually needs:

-- App information: bundle ID, login requirement, purchases/subscriptions, ads, and the shared product name.
+- App information and store listing: subtitle, promotional text, keywords, categories, bundle ID, version details, pricing notes, login requirement, purchases, ads, and the shared product name.

-- Privacy and data handling: tracking, personal data, location, user-generated content, and privacy notes.
+- Privacy and data handling: privacy links, privacy choices URL, tracking, personal data, linked data, location, user-generated content, third-party partner notes, and privacy notes.

-- Review access and tester notes: review-account availability, login/test instructions, and reviewer notes.
+- Review access and tester notes: review contact fields, review-account availability, login or test instructions, and reviewer notes.

 That gives you one place to collect the store answers instead of improvising them inside App Store Connect.